PVProu/.../README.md

 ## 📁 Structure

-- `CryptoBank.sol`: Main contract allowing deposits and withdrawals with per-user balance tracking.
+- `ImprovedCryptoBank.sol`: Main contract allowing deposits and withdrawals with per-user balance tracking.
 - `bankFeesBox.sol`: Separate contract that securely collects withdrawal fees and allows authorized access to them.
-- `IBankFeesBox.sol`: Interface used by `CryptoBank` to interact with `bankFeesBox` in a decoupled and modular way.
+- `IBankFeesBox.sol`: Interface used by `ImprovedCryptoBank` to interact with `bankFeesBox` in a decoupled and modular way.

 ---

 ## 🔐 Key Features

-### ✅ CryptoBank
+### ✅ ImprovedCryptoBank
 - Multi-user Ether deposits.
 - Withdrawals limited to user balance.
 - Max per-user balance (modifiable by admin).